NHSDigital/az-backup/README.md

 ## Introduction

-This repository is a blueprint solution for deploying immutable backups to Azure.
-It's aim is to give developers tooling and templates that can be used to create, configure and manage immutable backups using Azure Backup Vault and Azure Recovery Services Vault.
+This repository is a blueprint accelerator solution that supports teams in taking immutable backups in Azure.
+It's aim is to give developers tooling and templates that can be used to create, configure and manage immutable backups using Azure Backup Vault.

 The following technologies are used: